 E.J.
 Lowe’s Antique Fern Lithographs Framed in Fruit Burl Wood

 This grouping of framed antique fern lithographs published England from 1854-1875.
 Each and every color in the antique fern lithographs was applied from limestone plates, in a separate and precise process, from the lightest colors to the darkest colors.
 Hence the word chromolithography.
 Chromo is color and lithography means printed from limestone plates.

-This grouping of framed antique fern lithographs were published in England from 1854-1875.
-I have framed them in double rag mats, that have just the slightest hint of crème, all the matting matches identically.
-They have been finished off with 99% UV glass.
-The picture frame molding is a rich fruitwood burl which brings out the colors in the spores in the ferns.
-They are stunning 3 over 3 over 3.
-Six look terrific over a sofa hung 3 over 3.
-They also look lovely flanking doors and windows.
-Each piece measures 13×16″ and are priced at $160.
+Each piece is framed in double rag mats, with a hint of crème.
+All the matting matches identically.
+Framed with 99% UV glass.
+The picture frame molding is a rich fruitwood burl.
+It brings out the colors in the natural color in the ferns spores.
+Each piece measures 13×16″ and are priced at $175.
 Each.
 Phone Anne at 413-245-4197 to discuss your order and space.